-Unless the -raw option is given, the filenames are stripped of dubious special characters before writing.
+Unless either the -raw or -utf8 option is given, the filenames are stripped of dubious special characters before writing.
 It is converted from unicode to 7 bit ASCII, and the following characters are removed, in addition to any character with ASCII code less than 32:

-/ ? < > $\setminus$ : \ | " ^ + =
+/ ? < > \setminus : | " ^ + =